 Entry Requirements – Cuban Tourist Card or “Visa”

-If you are a U.S. citizen that was not born in Cuba and you have not had any prior issues with the Cuban government, you can obtain a Cuban Tourist Card from your Cruise line operator while boarding or from a Cuba Travel Services counter located at the Airline Baggage/Check-in Counter at the airport of the last leg of your flight.
-Cuba Travel Services is a Cuban government authorized agency that can verify your status with the Cuban government and can sell Cuban Tourist Cards.
+If you are a U.S. citizen that was not born in Cuba and you have not had any prior issues with the Cuban government, you can obtain a Cuban Tourist Card from your operator while boarding or from a Cuba Travel Services counter located at the Airline Baggage/Check-in Counter at the airport of the last leg of your flight.
+Cuba Travel Services is a Cuban government authorized agency that can verify your status with the Cuban government and are authorized by the Cuban government to sell Cuban Tourist Cards.
 If you were born in Cuba, the Visa entry process is different.
 If you have any doubt as to whether you will be granted a Visa, you can alternatively obtain a Cuban Tourist Card prior to your travel date online @ cubavisaservices.com.
 You can also contact them with any questions you may have.

 Cuban Tourist Visa Restrictions